dvanderschraaf/ProjectTwo/README.md

-# Calling on a friend
+# Project 2 "Calling on a friend"
+By Devon Vanderschraaf
+Wednesday, April 9th, 2025
 # project overview
 "Calling on a friend" is a project based on the idea of community.
 It includes the lyrics of "Best Friend" by Brandy, where the lyrics take you on a journey along the pages through animations.